openstack/charm-guide/doc/source/admin/networking/ovn/index.rst

 Usage
 -----

-Create networks, routers and subnets through the OpenStack API or CLI as you normally would.
+Create networks, routers, and subnets through the OpenStack API or CLI as you normally would.

 The OVN ML2 driver will translate the OpenStack network constructs into high